 Garrett Foster was murdered by reactionary US Army sergeant Daniel Perry on July 25, 2020, while defending a march for Black lives in Austin, Texas.
 Foster’s death has resonated with revolutionaries around the US—the example he set by putting his life on the line and making the ultimate sacrifice for the people is something that lives on far beyond his last heartbeat.
-The following is a compilation of actions and events held across the US by Tribune Support Committees (SCs), anti-imperialist organizations, and activists, as well as pictures of graffiti submitted, in commemoration of the one-year anniversary of Foster’s death.
+The following is a compilation of actions and events held across the US by Tribune Support Committees (SCs), anti-imperialist organizations, and activists, as well as pictures of graffiti submitted, in mark one-year since Foster’s death and to push forward the fight for justice.

 Tribune Support Committees and Anti-Imperialist Organizations Honor Foster